 Men of St. John’s

-“Connecting, Growing, and Serving as Brothers in Christ” The Men of St. John’s group is open to all men of the parish and the wider community who desire to connect, grow, and serve Christ together.
-Our informal meeting format typically involves fellowship, food, discussion, community service, and a short devotional or teaching lesson.
+The Men of St. John’s group is open to all men of the parish who desire to connect, grow, and serve Christ together.
+Our informal meetings typically involve fellowship, food, discussion, community service, and a short devotional.